Sonolus/wiki-custom-server-specs/docs/endpoints/post-sonolus-authenticate.md

 Session expiration time, in Unix timestamp in milliseconds.

+Session should be short lived, recommended 30 minutes or less.
 Once expired, Sonolus app will initiate re-authentication process automatically.

 ## Examples